Best Trout Rivers In Ontario: Where To Fish

-Northern Ontario is littered with little back-creeks with brook trout in them.
+Northern Ontario is littered with little back-creeks, ponds, and lakes with brook trout in them.

 About Southern Ontario’s Best Trout Streams

-There are even a few streams in Southern Ontario with wild or stocked rainbow trout, too.
+Well, there are a few streams in Southern Ontario with wild or stocked rainbow trout.

-Many of these same trout rivers enter into the Great Lakes, and many also have migratory rainbow trout, migratory brown trout, and salmon in the lower sections.
+Many of these same trout rivers enter into the Great Lakes, which means most of them will get runs of migratory rainbow trout known as steelhead, as well as migratory brown trout over 20 pounds, and salmon over 30 pounds.

-These trout rivers are spread out all over Southern Ontario, from the far southern Lake Erie rivers to the far Eastern Rivers of Lake Ontario to the more northern rivers of Georgian Bay.
+These trout rivers are spread out all over Southern Ontario, from the far southern Lake Erie rivers to the far Eastern Rivers of Lake Ontario, to the more northern rivers of Georgian Bay and Lake Superior – See Lake Superior Steelhead Fishing.

 Some of our Southern Ontario trout rivers are large enough to get a canoe or small boat through, while others are so small you could jump across them.